gurpejsingh13/Punjabi_Stemmer/README.md

 The PunjabiStemmer incorporates over 300 specific rules, designed to accurately process a wide array of grammatical scenarios.
 These rules are meticulously categorized to address different aspects of the language, including but not limited to, proper nouns and names, pronouns, verbs, adverbs, and adjectives.
 This structured approach allows the stemmer to precisely identify and handle the morphological nuances of Punjabi, significantly reducing errors related to overstemming and understemming.

 Our research paper details about 160 of these rules, showcasing their application across various linguistic categories.
-To ensure comprehensive understanding and transparency, we've included the entire rule set in this repossitory https://github.com/gurpejsingh13/Punjabi_Stemmer.git This allows for a deeper dive into the methodology behind our stemmer, which boasts a remarkable 92.5% accuracy rate.
+To ensure comprehensive understanding and transparency, we've included the entire rule set in stemmer file in this repossitory https://github.com/gurpejsingh13/Punjabi_Stemmer.git

 The rules are thoughtfully crafted and arranged from longest to smallest, optimizing both accuracy and efficiency in stemming.
 This organization reflects our meticulous approach to handling the complexities of Punjabi morphology.